 Tips To Help A High Energy / Hyper French Bulldog

 There is no mandatory dog fitness requirement.
 However, it is a reasonable bet that if your Frenchie is in perpetual motion and is reluctant even at the end of the day to settle, they will likely need some more physical activity than they are currently receiving.

 Only letting your Frenchie run around in the backyard when they need to go to the toilet probably isn’t the best type of activity they need.
-In actuality, when it’s over this kind of exercise often can leave them more excited.
+In actuality, when it’s over, this kind of exercise can often leave them more excited.